 3) HOA Management

 It’s a good idea to get a copy of the minutes from the most recent HOA meeting or if you have time, sit in on one.
-It will give you a good idea of how the HOA is managed and the type of “personality” or demeanour of the HOA committee.
+It will give you a good idea of how the HOA is managed and the type of “personality” or demeanor of the HOA committee.

 Be aware of extremes in either direction.
-Having a committee of people breathing down your neck every time your grass isn’t perfect can be just as bad as having a neighbor who’s house looks like it’s been abandoned and a committee who doesn’t seem to care.
+Having a committee of people breathing down your neck every time your grass isn’t perfect can be just as bad as having a neighbor whose house looks like it’s been abandoned and a committee who doesn’t seem to care.

-If possible to get a bit of perspective on dealing with the HOA, it’s nice to be able to talk to someone who’s part of the community but not on the committee.
+If possible, to get a bit of perspective on dealing with the HOA, it’s nice to be able to talk to someone who’s part of the community but not on the committee.

 4) Consider Your Personality

-But, if the idea of someone telling you how to maintain your yard makes you want cringe, HOA’s might not be for you.
+But, if the idea of someone telling you how to maintain your yard makes you want to cringe, HOA’s might not be for you.

 Look into what the HOA’s insurance covers.
-Things like fire, hail damage, flooding, earthquakes or other natural disasters can be particularly important.
+Things like fire, hail damage, flooding, earthquakes, or other natural disasters can be particularly important.
 Make sure that there are no holes between what your policy covers and what the HOA covers.

 Millennial Homeowner Story:

 “I went into my first place blind.
 It was a condo in a high rise, and I had several units to choose from.
-It was in a nice area and I thought I was getting a deal.
-Two months after I moved in I got a letter from the HOA telling me that they had voted to redo the roof and that there would be a one-time fee of $5,000 from every tenant to help cover the cost.
+It was in a nice area, and I thought I was getting a deal.
+Two months after I moved in, I got a letter from the HOA telling me that they had voted to redo the roof and that there would be a one-time fee of $5,000 from every tenant to help cover the cost.
 This was followed by another vote to redo the lobby for an extra $3,000 per tenant.
-Had I known about this I never would have bought [the condo].
+Had I known about this, I never would have bought [the condo].
 [My advice]: do your due diligence first.
 It takes a little extra time, but the savings can be considerable.” –Paul

 Remember sellers are always trying to sell a house the cheapest way possible.